 Historically the three best choices are Down, Polarguard (especially 3D and Delta), and Primaloft, though Climashield sounds pretty good and will likely replace Polarguard as the most commonly use synthetic in the next few years.
 Each of these materials has different performance characteristics.
 You will need to decide the relative weighting of these characteristics to determine what insulation material will be the best for you.
 Down is “rated” in terms of “fill power”, that is the number of cubic inches one pound will fill.
 High fill power down has more down and less quills.
 There is a master’s thesis about a model of how down compresses.
 I would recommend staying away from any synthetics materials which are not Polarguard, Climashield or Primaloft since they will tend to be heavier for the same warmth and will will be less compressible.
-You might be interested in a message explaining why the Cocoon jacket switched from Primaloft to Polarguard Delta though there I tend to prefer primaloft because my experience matches Richard’s report that primaloft retains more insulation that primaloft after use.
+You might be interested in a message explaining why the Cocoon jacket switched from Primaloft to Polarguard Delta though there I tend to prefer primaloft because my experience matches Richard’s report on BPL (link broken) that primaloft retains more insulation that polarguard after use.
 The following table gives you a sense of what 30F bags would be like using different insulation:

 |Factor||Polarguard||Primaloft PL1||500-600 Fill Down||>800 Fill Down|